Ginger Snaps Baking Affairs

 • Preheat the oven to 350 degrees and line two baking sheets with parchment paper.
 Set aside.

-• In a medium-sized bowl, whisk together the flour, corn starch, baking powder, and salt.
+• In a medium-sized bowl, whisk together the flour, corn starch, baking soda, and salt.
 Set aside.

 • Pour the green sprinkles into a small bowl and scoop the cookie dough into your hands using a small cookie scoop (I used the #50).
 Roll the cookie dough into a ball and then roll it in the sprinkles.
 Repeat with the rest of the cookie dough.